LEYAL Ship Recycling Group (LEYAL Gemi Söküm) is the leading ship

 LEYAL is also proud to have recycled the highest profile vessels ever to arrive to Turkey for recycling

-in the case of the Aframax converted FPSO for the account of a European oil major,
+in the case of numerous FPSOs for the account of a various Oil Major,

-Navy flagship Aircraft Carriers 'HMS Invincible' and 'HMS Ark Royal'.
+Navy flagship Aircraft Carriers 'HMS Invincible', 'HMS Ark Royal' and 'HMS Illustrious'.
 LEYAL is

-also unique in Turkey to have been successfully vetted by a US Oil Major (Chevron) for the recycling of their seagoing fleet.
+also unique in Turkey to have been successfully vetted by Oil Majors (Shell since 2016, Chevron since 2014 and ENI since 2007) for the recycling of their seagoing fleet.